diladele/squid-windows/README.md

 **Credits**
 -----------
-We admire people working on Squid Cache server, who spend their time free of charge and deliver great product to all of us.
+We admire people working on Squid Cache server, who deliver great product to all of us.